How to watch Lionel Messi debut on MLS on Apple TV

 You can watch all MLS games through MLS Season Pass on the Apple TV app.
 You can get the Apple TV app on iPhone, iPad, Mac, smart TVs, PlayStation, Xbox, and more platforms.
 Android and PC users can also watch in a web browser at tv.apple.com.

-Messi at Inter Miami will be officially unveiled this Sunday, with a special event entitled ‘The Unveil’ starting at 8PM ET on July 16.
-You will be able to watch The Unveil through the Apple TV app, streaming free for all TV app users.
+Messi at Inter Miami will be officially unveiled this Sunday, with a special event entitled ‘Bienvenido Messi’ starting at 8PM ET on July 16.
+You will be able to watch the event through the Apple TV app, with MLS Season Pass, broadcasting in English and Spanish.
 Messi will play his first MLS match on Friday, July 21.
 Watch Messi play all his games with an MLS Season Pass subscription.

+Tonight’s unveiling event and Messi’s training on Tuesday is free for anyone to watch, through the Apple TV app.
+His first game, a Leagues Cup match against Cruz Azul, will be behind the MLS Season Pass paywall and therefore require a subscription.
+Some future games will be in front of the paywall, in accordance with the standard schedule.

+Apple and MLS production have committed to showing Messi’s games with premium quality broadcasts.
+Coverage of his games will feature eighteen camera angles, Steadicam, super slow-mo, drone shots and more to enhance the experience for viewers.

 Lionel Messi’s potential to draw new viewers to watch MLS is so large that Apple even helped sweeten the Inter Miami deal.
 In addition to millions in salary and other incentives, Messi will receive a percentage of new MLS Season Pass subscriptions from Apple.
 This kind of arrangement is a first for a sports league.